Talha-Waris60/AndroidFlows/README.md

 # Flows in Android Kotlin
-In programming, we have scenarios where there is a stream of data, for example, video streaming, FM radio, etc. Flows are used in situations where sources like remote servers or local databases continuously send data.
+In programming, we have scenarios where there is a stream of data, for example, video streaming, FM radio, etc. Flows are used in situations where sources like remote servers or local databases continuously send data./nThere are three entities involved in streams of data:
-Flows has 2 terminologies
 1) Producer - which produce the data
 2) consumer - which consume the data
 ## To support streams of data kotlin offers two approaches